runkids/vue-condition-watcher/README.md

   ✔ Easily handle paging needs, simply customize your own paging logic<br/>
   ✔ Automatically re-request data when web page is refocused or network disconnection resumes<br/>
   ✔ Support polling, the polling period can be adjusted dynamically<br/>
+  ✔ The caching mechanism allows data to be rendered faster without waiting for loading animations<br/>
   ✔ No need to wait for the return result, you can manually change `data` to make the user experience better<br/>
   ✔ TypeScript support. <br/>
   ✔ Works for Vue 2 & 3 by the power of [vue-demi](https://github.com/vueuse/vue-demi)